James H. Akin: Early life

-James H. Akin was born on August 12, 1832 in Maury County, Tennessee.
+James H. Akin was born on August 12, 1832, in Maury County, Tennessee.
 His father was Samuel W. Akin while his mother was Millie Biffle.
 He had eight siblings, and he grew up on a farm.

 His paternal great-grandfather, William Akin was born in Scotland and immigrated to South Carolina.
 His paternal grandfather, Reverend John Akin, who was a Methodist minister, served in the American Revolutionary War of 1775–1783 and settled in Maury County in 1808; he emancipated his slaves upon his death in 1821.
 His maternal grandfather, Jacob Biffle, also served in the American Revolutionary War.

 Career

 Akin became a farmer and stock raiser in Maury County in 1847.
-During the American Civil War of 1861–1865, he joined the Confederate States Army and served as the captain of Company E of the 9th Regiment Tennessee Volunteer Cavalry.
+During the American Civil War of 1861–1865, he joined the Confederate States Army and served as the captain of Company E of the 9th Battalion Tennessee Cavalry.
 He was stationed at Fort Donelson.
-In 1862, he was promoted to the rank of major, and he found in Mississippi and Louisiana.
-After the war, he returned to farming in Maury Countil until 1881.
+In 1862, he was promoted to the rank of major.
+After the war, he returned to farming in Maury County until 1881.
 From 1882 onward, he became a farmer in Williamson County, where he owned a 420-acre farm.